About Wood Carving Paintings Commissions Glass

 22 carat gold leaf, silver leaf, copper leaf, polychromes on pink convex glass

-Framed (handmade metal frame with wood subrame and hanging bar)
+Framed (handmade metal frame with wood subframe and hanging bar)

 Sequence / Rise / Collision with Joy